Summary

 How diphtheria is spread

-- people living in unhygienic and crowded conditions
+- live in crowded conditions

 Diagnosis of diphtheria